An Occurrence at Owl Creek Bridge (film): Cast

+Production

+The film was part of a trilogy of short films that Enrico directed, adapted from Bierce short stories, the two others being "Chickamauga" and "The Mocking-Bird."
+Together, the trilogy film was released in 1963 as Au coeur de la vie (In the Midst of Life).

+Famed jazz drummer Kenny Clarke was among the musicians for the film, and contributed the drum solo accompaniment to Farquhar's escape through the forest.

 Twilight Zone airing

-Three years after its production, the film was shown on American TV slightly shortened on February 28, 1964 as part of season 5 of the fantasy/science fiction show The Twilight Zone.
-Producer William Froug had seen the film and decided to buy the rights to broadcast it on American television.

-The episode's introduction is notable for Rod Serling breaking the fourth wall even more than usual, as he explains how the film was shot overseas and later picked up to air as part of The Twilight Zone.
-The introduction by Rod Serling is as follows:
+On February 28, 1964, three years after its production, the film was shown on American television as an episode of the fifth season of the fantasy/science fiction show The Twilight Zone.
+During the episode's introduction, Rod Serling explains how the film was shot overseas and later picked up to air as part of The Twilight Zone.
+Serling's introduction is as follows, delivered while sitting on a soundstage next to a movie camera: